kartoza/docker-geoserver/README.md

 #### Build with CORS Support

-The contents of `resources/overlays` will be copied to the image file system during the build.
-For example, to include a static web xml with CORS support `web.xml`, create the file at `resources/overlays/usr/local/tomcat/conf/web.xml`.
+The image ships with CORS support.
+If you however need to modify the web.xml you can mount `web.xml` to `/usr/local/tomcat/conf/web.xml`.

 ## Environment Variables
 A full list of environment variables are specified in the .env file

-### Activate plugins on runtime
+### Default installed  plugins

 The image is shipped with the following stable plugins:
 * vectortiles-plugin